What you need to know about the proposal to end the Minneapolis Police Department

 The precise language has changed some over the years, but the overarching idea of requiring a minimum number of police has remained.

-Five City Council members — Jeremiah Ellison, Alondra Cano, Steve Fletcher, Cam Gordon and Council President Lisa Bender — wrote a charter amendment that would remove the requirement to maintain a police department.
+A: Five City Council members — Jeremiah Ellison, Alondra Cano, Steve Fletcher, Cam Gordon and Council President Lisa Bender — wrote a charter amendment to remove the requirement to maintain a police department.
 In its place, the city would be required to create a Department of Community Safety and Violence Prevention, which would seek to promote a “holistic, public health-oriented approach” to safety.

-Unclear.
-The proposal, as it’s currently written, says that the City Council “may maintain” a Division of Law Enforcement Services, which would include “licensed peace officers.”
+A: Unclear.
+The proposal as it’s currently written says that the City Council “may maintain” a Division of Law Enforcement Services, which would include “licensed peace officers.”

-If the measure passes in its current form, decisions about police staffing would be made by the mayor and City Council, during separate processes.
+If the measure passes in its current form, decisions about police staffing would be made by the mayor and City Council in separate processes.

 Bender, in a public meeting earlier this month, said she can say “with relative confidence that the consensus of the [current] council would be that there needs to be some level of peace officers in the new division.”